 Providing students with authentic learning opportunities means that there are no “textbook cookie-cutter answers” available.
 The challenge for course instructors offering these kinds of learning opportunities is finding the balance between providing students with a project that is open to multiple solutions and/or interpretations, and ensuring that the students are given enough guidance and structure to tackle the activity.

 Because these projects can be more open-ended, instructors and students are often learning alongside each other.
 While this is where the best learning can happen, it can also be very disorienting for student and instructor alike as it takes us outside our comfort zone.
 Being as prepared as possible and having clearly defined outcomes for each class and a clearly outlined process to move the project along can help overcome some of these feelings of discomfort and lack of control.

-- Provide structure by creating a detailed syllabus and class-by-class plan.
+- Provide structure by creating a detailed course outline and class-by-class plan.

 - Ensure that each in-class activity clearly contributes to a necessary next step in the project.

 - Provide clearly defined expectations and consequences to ensure that out-of-class activities are completed at an acceptable level and in a timely manner which will appropriately inform subsequent stages of the project.

 - Include a number of smaller assignments throughout the term which contribute to the project, each one necessary in order to move forward.